|

 Why this works: There's not much competition when it comes to my mystery witchy boxes.
 Because they were IMMEDIATELY a hit, I didn't mess with the title or tags at all after they started selling.
 If for some reason they stopped selling as well, I'd add in other keywords.

-This title works because it's simple, straight forward, and the exact keyword phrase many people search every day to find my item.
+This title works because it's simple, straightforward, and the exact keyword phrase many people search every day to find my item.

 Don't overcomplicate it!
 What will people be searching to find your items?
 If you couldn't show a photo to your potential customers, how would you describe your item?